Murciano207/SpookFinance-docs/core-concepts/protocol/limitations.md

 # Limitations

-Balancer is meant to be a flexible and agnostic DeFi primitive.
+Yogi is meant to be a flexible and agnostic DeFi primitive.
 Due to constraints such as gas and math approximations, there are some limitations built into the protocol.

 ## V1 Limits

-**ERC20 Tokens**
+**BEP20 Tokens**

-ERC20 compliance: pool tokens have to be ERC20 compliant.
-Bronze does not support ERC20 tokens that do not return `bools` for `transfer` and `transferFrom`. ****There are no upgrade mechanisms in the contracts to allow for token upgrades.
+BEP20 compliance: pool tokens have to be BEP20 compliant.
+Bronze does not support BEP20 tokens that do not return `bools` for `transfer` and `transferFrom`. ****There are no upgrade mechanisms in the contracts to allow for token upgrades.
 Any upgrade will need to be manually coordinated and moved into new pools.

 Tokens that have internal transfer fees or other non-standard balance updates may create arbitrage opportunities.
 Ex: DGX has both a demurrage and a transfer fee that will change a pool's balance compared to the internal accounting balance